UniPipe/openpipe/doc/Architecture.md

     - _segment manager_

-The _Document Loader_ must be a Python class  derived from `openpipe.core.PipelineLoader` and it must implement the `get(self, pipeline_name)` method.
+The _Document Loader_ must be a Python class  derived from `openpipe.client.PipelineLoader` and it must implement the `get(self, pipeline_name)` method.
 This method is used to load a pipeline document based on it's name.

 Openpipe includes two base loaders, the `FileDocumentLoader` which will consider the name as a local filename, and open it, and the `NetFileDocumentLoader` which extends the `FileDocumentLoader` with the ability to automatically download remote files if the name starts with _http(s):_ .